XFajk/Pong-Deluxe-Edition/README.md

 # Pong-Deluxe-Edition
-Refined and better verison of pong
+Refined and better verison of pong whit more customization and some extra gameplay mechanics